 Additional Programs.
-The AAMC supports at least \$474 million for the Hospital Preparedness Program, in addition to \$40 million to continue the regional preparedness program created to address Ebola and other special pathogens, including funding for regional treatment centers, frontline providers, and the National Ebola Training and Education Center (NETEC).
+The AAMC supports robust, sustained funding for public health infrastructure to begin to reverse years of chronic underfunding.
+In addition to increased funding for the Centers for Disease Control and Prevention, the AAMC recommends at least \$474 million for the Hospital Preparedness Program, as well as \$40 million to continue the regional preparedness program created to address Ebola and other special pathogens, including funding for regional treatment centers, frontline providers, and the National Ebola Training and Education Center (NETEC).
 The AAMC appreciates that the president's FY 2021 budget proposal requests \$4 million to support grants to medical schools and teaching hospitals to develop curricular resources on medication-assisted treatment.
 The AAMC supports the programs authorized under Sections 3202 and 7101 of the SUPPORT Act (P.L.
 115-271) to enhance medical education, and we encourage their full funding.

-The AAMC urges the Subcommittee to sustain student loan and forgiveness programs for graduate and professional students at the Department of Education, including GradPLUS loans and Public Service Loan Forgiveness (PSLF).
+The AAMC urges the Subcommittee to sustain student loan and forgiveness programs for health professions students at the Department of Education, including GradPLUS loans and Public Service Loan Forgiveness (PSLF).
+With doctors, residents, fellows, and medical students on the front lines of COVID-19, it is imperative that these health professions are rewarded for their public service, and make sure there are affordable loans to fund a student's medical education.
 The average graduating debt of medical students is currently \$200,000, and total repayment can range from \$365,000 to \$440,000.